 Terminate an Employee on FMLA Leave

-- Employers may face situations when they must terminate employees who are out on FMLA leave.
-In that situation, employers must demonstrate that the terminated employee would have been discharged even if the employee had not taken or requested his or her protected leave.
-Employers should also be mindful of the timing of a termination.
-An employee discharged during qualified leave will have a stronger argument for retaliation than an employee who returned from leave six (6) months prior to his or her discharge.
+- Employers also should be mindful of the timing of a termination.
+An employee discharged during qualified leave will have a stronger argument for retaliation than an employee who returned from leave six months prior to his or her discharge.

-- Record keeping is paramount.
+- Recordkeeping is key.
 An employer that decides to terminate an employee who requested FMLA leave for poor performance can readily defend its decision with a well-documented personnel file detailing the employee's poor performance and past disciplinary measures.

 - The FMLA explicitly prohibits employers from taking official, adverse employment actions against an employee (for example, counting the employee's FMLA leave under a no-fault attendance policy) in retaliation for taking or requesting FMLA leave.